josh-works/josh-works.github.io/_posts/2022-07-03-2022-context-setting-resources-for-certain-classes-of-relationship-difficulties.md

 I no longer want to participate in patterns of conflict and verbal abuse.
 I've not quite figured out how to step off the train, but am working on it.

-## Books I've read, and that I believe shed light on what's been going on in my marriage
+## Books I've read, and that I believe shed light/signal on what's been going on in my marriage

 My marriage has historically been a source/center for/inspiration of all the good things that tend to circulate people who enjoy each other's company and way of being.
 I've grown more sophisticated in the last two years, in how I perceive relationships (my own and other people's), so the version of me (and Kristi) at 24 years old is very different than me today, at 33, but I can effortlessly see threads of similarity and reasonable evolution in how we'd engaged in the world around us ten years and five years ago, and how we seem to be doing this now.